LucasAnfang/CS430_CTF/web_server/README.md

 ## Current Tasks
 + Either figure out how to locally host the mongo database or switch database to mysql and refactor.
+   + Need to fix updating balance even when auth fails
+   + Lock down all race cases surrounding the nonce
 + Wrap the token inside a cookie

 ## Current Security Features